p-stream/extension/README.md

 https://orionfeedback.org/d/8053-extensions-support-for-declarativenetrequest-redirects/11

 These can both be fixed, and I’m surprised WebKit’s APIs are so under-baked but it is what it is.

-## Safety
-- It's **not required** to use P-Stream, it's entirely optional.
-- It doesn't track the user in any way or send data to any site besides the site you intend to use it with.
-- **All of the code is open-source and anyone can inspect it.**
-- The extension **must** be enabled on a per site basis, otherwise the connecting site cannot talk to the extension (using runtime.sendMessage).
-> Previously offical sites were hardcoded to automatically be enabled on, but due to concerns about how this could be abused, that has been removed. **We do not believe this was ever exploited.**

 ## Running for development